Moth banner

 Moth's ideal table

 I love when players completely immerse themselves in a horror setting and let themselves be scared!
 As a scare actor, I know that when it comes to scaring someone, roughly 30% of the responsibility is on the actor, and 70% is on the audience.
 Are they suspending disbelief?
 Are they trying to act tough?
-Are they cracking jokes all the time?
+Are they cracking jokes all the time, or distracted by their phone?
 I will do my best to create a spooky atmosphere, but in order for the horror to work, I need players who are down to tell some scary stories!

 Moth's Preferences